 Bassmaster Elite Series angler Mark Menendez knows a thing or two about spinnerbaits.
-They met more than 40 years ago, when he caught his first bass on one — double Colorado blades and a black-and-white skirt.
+They met more than 40 years ago when he caught his first bass on one — double Colorado blades and a black-and-white skirt.
 Almost 20 years later, he used a 1/2-ounce spinnerbait with gold Colorado and willow-leaf blades to catch a 13-pound 9-ounce largemouth during the 1997 B.A.S.S.
 Megabucks tournament on Texas’ Richard Chambers Reservoir.
-It was the biggest bass to ever be weighed at any of the organization’s events, a record that stood for several years.
-Maybe more importantly, it helped punch his ticket to his first Bassmaster Classic.
+It was the biggest bass ever to be weighed at any of the organization’s events, a record that stood for several years.
+Maybe, more importantly, it helped punch his ticket to his first Bassmaster Classic.

 But times have changed.
-Over the past couple decades, spinnerbaits seemed to have lost their luster.
+Over the past decades, spinnerbaits seemed to have lost their luster.
 They’ve received credit in fewer national tournaments, a tact that the weekend-fishing scene has mirrored.
 So, what happened?
 Bassmaster Elite Series angler Jay Yelas can point to several things.
 But even with those changes, he hasn’t shown spinnerbaits the door.
-They remain a tool for Menendez, too, though where, how and when they fish them has changed.
+They remain a tool for Menendez, too, though where, how, and when they fish them has changed.

-The days of dropping the trolling motor and moving down a bank, flinging a spinnerbait at whatever cover you come across are gone, said Menendez.
+The days of dropping the trolling motor and moving down a bank, flinging a spinnerbait at whatever cover you come across, are gone, said Menendez.
 That’s now done with a square-bill crankbait or bladed jig such as Strike King’s Thunder Cricket.
-He said vibrating jigs draw bites in muddy and wavy waters, where spinnerbaits work best, and when conditions are clear and calm.
+He said vibrating jigs draw bites in muddy and wavy waters, where spinnerbaits work best and when conditions are clear and calm.
 Lures that work that well quickly become favorites.
 “We are models of repetition,” he said.
 “We find new lures [that work], and we forget about others.”

 Modern-day spinnerbait fishing is about extremes for Menendez.
-He’s either ripping one just under the surface or slow-rolling one around isolated pieces of cover and structure.
+He’s ripping one just under the surface or slow-rolling one around isolated pieces of cover and structure.
 Those retrieves let spinnerbaits’ best traits shine.
 And either way, he said, their hook-to-land ratio remains one of the best among all lures.

-Yelas said spinnerbaits catch the most bass from warming water that’s stained to muddy.
+Yelas said spinnerbaits catch the most bass from warming water stained to muddy.
 Bass are willing to chase under those conditions, he said, plus the water color disguises a spinnerbait, forcing curious bass, which can’t see it well, to strike.
-Those conditions are most often found in the spring, when bass are prespawn.
+Those conditions are most often found in the spring when bass are prespawn.

 Spring also brings the shad spawn, which usually starts as bass spawning winds down.
-Yelas said it also is primetime for spinnerbaits, which are easy to fish around the shallow cover — rip-rap, docks, aquatic vegetation and overhanging tree limbs that dip into the water — where shad spawn.
-It’s a pattern that fires strongest at first and last light, so off-colored water isn’t a requirement.
+Yelas said it also is primetime for spinnerbaits, which are easy to fish around the shallow cover — rip-rap, docks, aquatic vegetation, and overhanging tree limbs that dip into the water — where shad spawn.
+It’s a pattern that fires strongest at first and last light, so off-colored water isn’t required.
 And if you squint your eyes, a spinnerbait, with its two blades and skirted body, resembles a small school of shad moving through the water.

 Menendez said one condition is non-negotiable when it comes to spinnerbait fishing.
 “If you have wind, you have a great spinnerbait bite,” he said.
-It ripples the surface, reducing the amount of light that shines through, creating a similar effect to stained water.
+It ripples the surface, reducing the light that shines through, creating a similar effect to stained water.
 He said wind makes spinnerbaits an option in clear water, even on Great Lakes fisheries, where the bottom is visible in 20 or more feet of water under a high sun in a bluebird sky.

 Same spinnerbait — almost